-What should you see and do in Santorini if you have very limited time?
-Here is the perfect day trip plan and the Best Private Day Tours for you!
+What should you see and do if you only have 24 hours in Santorini and very limited time?
+Here is the perfect Santorini Itinerary and the Best Private Day Tours for you.

 Santorini, Greece: You have heard so much about it and probably also read so much about it.
 It is now your time to come and see it for yourself.
 But you only have one day to discover it all.

-So what do you do in such a limited time?
-Where should you go and how should you get there?
+So what do you do if you only have one day in Santorini?
+Where should you go, and how should you get there?
 What are the places you absolutely have to see before you go?
 Where to start?

-You have many questions, but I am here to answer these questions and hopefully help you make the most of the time you have and plan your perfect day trip to Santorini.
+If you are wondering what to do in Santorini for a day and you have many questions, I am here to answer everything and hopefully help you make the most of the time you have and plan your perfect one day in Santorini.

 In this article you will find a Basic Day Trip Plan for first-time visitors in Santorini, additional suggestions for returning visitors, advise for cruise passengers and everything you need to know to get around without wasting any time.
 You will also find more information on Santorini Private Tours and of course….
 A guide on food and wine!